 The bottom of the background looks best at about 1" off of the street surface, so I run a piece of tape to create the bottom of the background.
 If you are using 3" numbers, then about 5" tall is good for your background.
 For 4" numbering stencils, a 6" high background works pretty well.

-Your background should be formed now.
+After taping all four sides of your background, it will almost be ready for paint.
 Stand back and make sure your placement is right where you want it and everything appears nice and square.

 There are a multitude of different kinds of paint available, but the reality of curb numbers is this: If you can get them to last about 5 years, you've done very well.
-There are permanent paints available that claim to last over a decade, but you will need a spray rig to use them and the final paint job will still begin to flake apart after about 5 years anyway.
-You can also buy pavement striping paint.
-It really does last a long time... but again, you'll either need to brush it on or get a spray rig and the thickness of striping paint requires lots of drying time between coats.
+There are "permanent" paints available that claim to last over a decade, but you will need a spray rig to use them and the final paint job will still begin to flake apart after about 5 years regardless of how it's applied.

-The best, most reasonable paint to use for painting address numbers on a curb is Rustoleum Flat Protective Enamel.
+The most reasonable paint I've found to use for painting address numbers on a curb is Rustoleum Brand Flat Protective Enamel.
 You can buy it pretty much anywhere, it's inexpensive, it lasts a long time and it comes in a spray can.
-Be sure and use "flat" paint.
+Be sure and buy "flat" paint, not gloss.
 You can paint the background white or black and use the other color for the numbers.